Structure in Deep Reinforcement Learning: A Survey and Open Problems: Patterns of Incorporating Structure

-Object-oriented representation for states can help bypass the need to learn latent factors using CNNs in MBRL~\shortcite{biza-arxiv22b} or as random variables whose posterior can be refined using NNs~\shortcite{veerapaneni-corl20a}.
-Graph (Convolutional) Networks~\shortcite{zhang-csn19a} can capture rich higher-order interaction data, such as crowd navigation~\shortciteA{chen-iros20a}, or invariances~\shortcite{kipf-iclr20a}.
-Action equivalences can help learn latent models (Abstract MDPs)~\shortcite{vanderpol-aamas20a} for planning and value iteration.
+Object-oriented representations for states help bypass the need to learn latent factors using CNNs in MBRL~\shortcite{biza-arxiv22b} or as random variables whose posterior can be refined using NNs~\shortcite{veerapaneni-corl20a}.
+Graph (Convolutional) Networks~\shortcite{zhang-csn19a} capture rich higher-order interaction data, such as crowd navigation~\shortcite{chen-iros20a}, or invariances~\shortcite{kipf-iclr20a}.
+Action equivalences help learn latent models (Abstract MDPs)~\shortcite{vanderpol-aamas20a} for planning and value iteration.

 \paragraph{Models for task-specific decompositions.} Another way to utilize decompositions in models is to capture task-specific decompositions.
-Models that capture some form of relevance, such as observational and interventional data in Causal RL~\shortcite{gasse-arxiv21a}, or task-relevant vs. irrelevant data~\shortcite{fu-icml21a} can help with generalization and sample efficiency gains.
-Latent representations help models capture control-relevant information~\shortcite{wang-arxiv22a} or subtask dependencies~\shortcite{sohn-neurips18a}.
+Models that capture some form of irrelevance, such as observational and interventional data in Causal RL~\shortcite{gasse-arxiv21a}, or task-relevant vs. irrelevant data~\shortcite{fu-icml21a} help with generalization and sample efficiency gains.
+Latent representations help models capture control-relevant information~\shortcite{wang-icml22b} or subtask dependencies~\shortcite{sohn-neurips18a}.

 Models for safety usually incorporate some measure of cost to abstract safe states~\shortcite{simao-aamas21a}, or unawareness to factor states and actions~\shortcite{innes-uai20a}.
 Alternatively, models can also directly guide exploration mechanisms through latent causal decompositions~\shortcite{seitzer-neurips21a} and state subspaces~\cite{ghorbani-arxiv20a} to gain sample efficiency.
-Generative methods such as CycleGAN~\shortcite{zhu-ieeecv17a} are also very good ways to use Latent models of different components of an MDP to generate counterfactual trajectories~\shortcite{woo-aaai22a}
+Generative methods such as CycleGAN~\shortcite{zhu-ieeecv17a} are also excellent ways to use Latent models of different components of an MDP to generate counterfactual trajectories~\shortcite{woo-aaai22a}.